cuvva/terms/privacy.md

 ### Right to rectification

-You can login to the app to correct any inaccuracies in the information on your account.
-Some information can also be updated by our support team - so please speak to us if you'd like any help.
+You can login to the app to correct any inaccuracies in parts of your account.
+Some information can only be updated by our support team - so please speak to us if you'd like any help.
+Changing information on your account could impact your pricing, and it could mean that we're no longer able to offer you one or more of our products.

 ### Right to restriction